oracle/graphpipe/docs/guide/servers/overview.md

 ![image](_media/server_flow.png)

-In order to minimize overhead, we have attempted to make the the illustrated steps as efficient as possible.
+In order to minimize overhead, we have attempted to make the above illustrated steps as efficient as possible.
 For example, because we use flatbuffers as a network transport format, de-serialization is effectively a pointer cast.